isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             string copy2 = s;      // copy the string
         } // destroy copy and then i

-    Here, if constructing `copy2` throws, we have the same problem because `i`'s destructor now also can throw, and if so we'll invoke `std::terminate`.
+    Here, if constructing `copy2` throws, we have the same problem because `i`’s destructor now also can throw, and if so we’ll invoke `std::terminate`.

-3. You can't reliably create global or static `Nefarious` objects either:
+3. You can’t reliably create global or static `Nefarious` objects either:

         static Nefarious n;       // oops, any destructor exception can't be caught

-4. You can't reliably create arrays of `Nefarious`:
+4. You can’t reliably create arrays of `Nefarious`:

         void test()